IsmaelMekene/pruning-image-classification/README.md

 ## Introduction

-In rhis tutorial, we first deal with a simple OCR model built with the Functional API.
+In this tutorial, we first deal with a simple OCR model built with the Functional API.
 Apart from combining CNN and RNN, it also illustrates how you can instantiate a new layer and use it as an "Endpoint layer" for implementing **Connectionist Temporal Classification loss**.
 Thereafter, we implement pruned versions of the baseline model in order to evalute them.

 ## Installation